-(1) Police must collect information about identity theft victims - When an individual has learned or reasonably suspects that his personally identifying information has been unlawfully used by another, he may contact police officials who must take a police report of the matter and either begin an investigation of the facts or refer the matter to the police agency where the suspected crime was committed.
+(1) Police must collect information about identity theft victims - When an individual has learned or reasonably suspects that his personally identifying information has been unlawfully used by another, he may contact police officials who must take a police report of the matter and either begin an investigation of the facts or refer the matter to the police agency where the suspected crime was committed.191

-&lt;sup>187 750 ILCS 60/203(b).
+187 750 ILCS 60/203(b).
 Where disclosure is necessary to determine jurisdiction or venue, the court will collect the petitioner's address orally and in camera.

-&lt;sup>188 750 ILCS 60/203(c).
+188 750 ILCS 60/203(c).

-&lt;sup>189 Roehrborn v.
+189 Roehrborn v.
 Lambert, 277 Ill.App.3d 181, 186 (1st Dist.1995).

-&lt;sup>190 5 ILCS 140/7(1)(b).
+190 5 ILCS 140/7(1)(b).

-&lt;sup>191 720 ILCS 5/16G-30(a).
+191 720 ILCS 5/16G-30(a).

-- (1) Individuals may provide information to courts Victims of identity theft may provide identifying information to the court for the purpose of petitioning the court for a judicial determination of the victim's factual innocence when the victim's identity is wrongfully associated with an arrest or conviction. - (2) Courts may label, seal, or delete the names of identity theft victims in court records After a determination of an identity theft victim's factual innocence, the court may order the clerk of court to seal or delete the victim's name and associated personal identifying information contained in the court clerk's publicly accessible records, files, and indexes, or the court may order that the victim's personally identifying information be labeled to show that the offender impersonated the victim's identity.
-193 - (3) Courts may order correction of justice agency records where an individual's identity has been stolen Whenever a person has been convicted of a crime using the name of a person whose identity he has stolen, the court may order the correction of all official records of the arresting authority, the Illinois State Police, the prosecutor, and other criminal justice agencies.
-Correction may take the form of removing the identity theft victim's name from all records concerning the arrest and conviction and inserting in the records the name of the offender, if known or ascertainable.
-194
+(1) Individuals may provide information to courts - Victims of identity theft may provide identifying information to the court for the purpose of petitioning the court for a judicial determination of the victim's factual innocence when the victim's identity is wrongfully associated with an arrest or conviction.192

+(2) Courts may label, seal, or delete the names of identity theft victims in court records -

+After a determination of an identity theft victim's factual innocence, the court may order the clerk of court to seal or delete the victim's name and associated personal identifying information contained in the court clerk's publicly accessible records, files, and indexes, or the court may order that the victim's personally identifying information be labeled to show that the offender impersonated the victim's identity.193 whose identity he has stolen, the court may order the correction of all official records of the arresting authority, the Illinois State Police, the prosecutor, and other criminal justice agencies.
+Correction may take the form of removing the identity theft victim's name from all records concerning the arrest and conviction and inserting in the records the name of the offender, if known or ascertainable.194